seed-cat/seedcat/docs/recovery.md

 - The address is determined based on whether it starts with `xpub661MyMwAqRbc`, `1`, `3`, or `bc1` respectively
 - We recommend using `XPUB` which offers ~2x the speed and works on non-standard derivation paths and scripts
 - Standard derivation paths are chosen that assume you provided your first wallet address (a path ending in `/0`)
+- If you are unsure which derivation path your address is from check [your wallet documentation](https://walletsrecovery.org/)
 - For custom derivation paths see the [derivations section](#derivations)

 `Seeds` shows how many different combinations of seed words `seedcat` will attempt